 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-On June 2 at 7 p.m. in the Town Hall and by Zoom video conference, the developers of 7100 Connecticut Avenue will present an updated concept plan for redevelopment of the former 4-H property.
-The developers have considered the Town’s April 15 response to the initial redevelopment plan and have revised the plan to incorporate this feedback.
+On June 2, the developers of 7100 Connecticut Avenue presented an updated concept plan for redevelopment of the former 4-H property (see video and slideshow).
+The developers considered the Town’s April 15 response to the initial redevelopment plan and revised the plan to incorporate this feedback.
+Residents are encouraged to review the updated plan and provide feedback to the Town Council by email to firstname.lastname@example.org.

 Following the February 17 presentation of the concept plan (see video and slideshow), the Town Council collected feedback from residents and from the 4-H Special Committee and discussed the proposed plan at a Town Council work session on March 9.
 On March 16, the Town submitted a set of questions to the owners of 7100 Connecticut Avenue regarding the concept plan.
 And on March 25, the owners provided responses to these questions, which address matters such as building height, density, number of units, and shared amenities.